Team + Mission

-Q. How do I uninstall the Private Network profile?
+Q. How do I uninstall the LinkNYC Private network profile?

-To permanently disconnect from the Private Network, you can uninstall the Private Network profile.
-Remember, however, that only the Private Network is encrypted.
+To permanently disconnect from the LinkNYC Private network, you can uninstall the private network profile.
+Remember, however, that only the private network is encrypted.
 Learn about the networks.

 Q. Which devices are compatible with the LinkNYC Private Network?

 Private Network access is currently only available on Apple devices enabled with Hotspot 2.0 technology running on iOS 7 or higher.

 Q. Will my device remember the LinkNYC network next time I want to log on?